Your Student is Moving Home after Graduation… What to Expect and How to Ease the Transition

 - Timeline.
 Both you and your student will benefit from discussing the general timeline for when the student plans to move out.
 This helps make it clear that the student should not expect to stay indefinitely.

 - Paying rent.
 About half of students who move home contribute financially to the household.
 Whether or not the student contributes financially may depend on whether or not they have a source of income.
-Some parents expect their student to contribute a certain percentage of their income for rent (such as 20-30 percent).
-Others charge a flat monthly fee or charge a nominal amount to cover the increase in costs of utilities.
-Still others will save the money their student gives them and return it to the student to use as a safety net when he or she moves out.
+Some parents expect their student to contribute a certain percentage of their income for rent (such as 20-30 percent); others charge a flat monthly fee; some will charge a nominal amount to cover the increase in costs of utilities; others will save the money their student gives them and return it to the student to use as a safety net when he or she moves out.
 If your student has the financial means to contribute even a small amount, this will teach financial responsibility and will help with adjustment when they move out.

 - Household chores.
 A household functions best when all members are contributing to it.
-Some chores around the house should be delegated to your student.
+Some chores around the house should be allocated to your student.

 - Privacy issues/boundaries.
 It is a good idea to set rules regarding guests and/or overnight visitors, whether you expect a phone call if your child spends the night elsewhere, whether alcohol is permitted in the house or what areas of the house, if any, are off-limits.
 Parents should also respect the privacy of their student and relinquish some of the control they had when their student was younger.

 The Georgia Tech Counseling Center is located on the second floor of the Student Services Building and is open each day from 8 a.m. – 5 p.m.
-The Center offers free consultations, as well as individual, couples, and group counseling for enrolled Georgia Tech students.
+The Center offers free consultations, as well as individual, couples and group counseling for enrolled Georgia Tech students.
 Additionally, we offer seminars and workshops on a variety of topics (stress management, time management, healthy relationships, depression and anxiety) throughout the semester.
-Students and parents can call our office for more information at 404.894.2575 or visit counseling.gatech.edu for more information.
+A schedule of dates and times can be found at www.counseling.gatech.edu.
+Students and parents can call our office for more information at 404.894.2575.